Wanda Perdelwitz

-Wanda-Colombina Perdelwitz (13 February 1984 – 6 October 2025) was a German actress known for her role of a police sergeant in the television series Großstadtrevier, played over ten years.
+Wanda-Colombina Perdelwitz (13 February 1984 – 6 October 2025) was a German actress known for her role of Nina Sieveking in the television series Großstadtrevier, played over ten years.
 A member of the Maxim Gorki Theater, she performed on stages in Germany in roles such as Puck in Shakespeare's A Midsummer Night's Dream in 2005.
 She performed in more than 40 productions in film and television, including a lead role in Muxmäuschenstill in 2004 and Cleo in 2019.
 She was known for her roles in various television series, and also worked on audiobooks and audioplays.

 Life and career

 Wanda-Colombina Perdelwitz was born in East Berlin on 13 February 1984, the daughter of the actress Heidrun Perdelwitz and the actor and director Reinhard Hellmann; she was the niece of the actress Angelika Perdelwitz.
 She grew up with her mother.
 As a child, she was often present at her mother's performances at the Deutsches Theater, watching from backstage.
 Her mother worked at the theatre for two decades and portrayed characters such as Brecht's Mother Courage.
 Perdelwitz later named her mother as a great role model, along with Simone de Beauvoir and Marlene Dietrich.
 After German reunification, her mother systematically travelled with her to explore countries such as Turkey in 1990, Greece in 1991, Italy in 1992, Egypt in 1993, Kenya in 1994 and the United States in 1995.
 She had her first acting experiences in television series during her school years, including Tatort and Der Alte.
 She played her first small role in the international film CQ directed by Roman Coppola.

 Perdelwitz trained in ballet at the State School of Ballet from 2000, Simultaneously she studied voice with Anette Goeres.
 She then studied acting at the Rostock University of Music and Theatre from 2003 to 2007.

 During her studies, she had her first engagements at the Staatstheater Braunschweig, the Volkstheater Rostock and the Staatstheater Schwerin, where she appeared as Puck in Shakespeare's A Midsummer Night's Dream in 2005.
 After completing her studies, she became a member of the Maxim Gorki Theater in Berlin beginning in the 2007/08 season, where she worked with directors including Armin Petras for Hauptmann's Der Biberpelz and Tom Lanoye's Mefisto Forever, and with Jan Bosse.
 In the 2008/09 season she appeared as Lady Anna in Shakespeare's Richard III at Deutsches Theater Göttingen, and in Ferdinand Bruckner's Krankheit der Jugend at the Grillo-Theater in Essen, directed by Nuran David Calis.
 She performed the role of Kitty in Bosse's staging of Anna Karenina after Tolstoy's novel in a co-production of the Gorki Theater and the Ruhrfestspiele, alongside Fritzi Haberlandt and Milan Peschel from 2008 to 2013.
 In 2015 she performed as the Student in Die Studentin und Monsieur Henri directed by Jürgen Wölffer at the Komödie Winterhuder Fährhaus, also the Ernst Deutsch Theater and the Hamburger Kammerspiele.